fakemanoan/fakemanoan.github.io/docs/faq.md

 ## Sometimes my phone turns black and when I turn it on, it's just a black screen with a clock!
 Your hall sensor is likely broken.
 Samsung devices have 2 magnets for flip cover detection 1 in the bottom left and one in the top right, which I have support for in my ROM.
 This is likely a hardware issue.

+You can disable this in settings -> Connected devices -> connection preferences -> smart cover.

 ## I am experiencing an issue not on this list!
 Head over to [reporting a bug](../bugreport) and follow the instructions.